scrapy/scrapy/docs/topics/developer-tools.rst

       <div class="tags">(...)</div>
     </div>

 With this knowledge we can refine our XPath: Instead of a path to follow, we'll simply select all ``span`` tags with the ``class="text"`` by using the :ref:`has-class-extension <topics-xpath-other-extensions>`::

     >>> response.xpath('//span[has-class("text")]/text()').getall()
-    ['"The world as we have created it is a process of our thinking.
-It cannot be changed without changing our thinking.”, '“It is our choices, Harry, that show what we truly are, far more than our abilities.”', '“There are only two ways to live your life.
+    ['“The world as we have created it is a process of our thinking.
+It cannot be changed without changing our thinking.”', '“It is our choices, Harry, that show what we truly are, far more than our abilities.”', '“There are only two ways to live your life.
 One is as though nothing is a miracle.
-The other is as though everything is a miracle.”', (...)]
+The other is as though everything is a miracle.”', ...]

 And with one simple, cleverer XPath we are able to extract all quotes from the page.
 We could have constructed a loop over our first XPath to increase